Home/Learn/European Capitals

 Switzerland is the trap: Zurich is the biggest city, Geneva is the most internationally recognised, but the federal government sits in Bern.
 The Swiss constitution has never formally named a capital, so Bern is "de facto" — which is also the answer most quizzes accept.
 Czechia (since 2016 the official short-form name; "Czech Republic" is still correct as the long form) and Slovakia split from Czechoslovakia in 1993, so their capitals — Prague and Bratislava — used to be just two cities in one country.

 Three of these are microstates: San Marino, Vatican City, and Malta.
 San Marino, completely surrounded by Italy, claims to be the world's oldest surviving republic (founded 301 CE).
 Vatican City is the smallest country on Earth at 0.44 km².
 Valletta is the smallest national capital in the EU.
-Cyprus's Nicosia is the only divided capital in Europe — the Green Line splits the city between the Republic of Cyprus (south) and Northern Cyprus (north, recognised only by Turkey).
+Cyprus is culturally and politically tied to Europe in many contexts, but GuessGlobe groups it with Western Asia in the main region quiz so the 195-country count stays consistent.

 Mnemonic · The 6 European microstates